Connect with us

 One World Trade Center, which rises 541 metres, is the main building of the reconstructed World Trade Center complex in Lower Manhattan, New York City.

-The skyscraper become the tallest building in New York City on April 30, 2012 when it exceeded the height of the Empire State Building.
+The skyscraper became the tallest building in New York City on April 30, 2012, when it exceeded the height of the Empire State Building.

 It also became the tallest building in the Western Hemisphere.